hellmarbecker/blog/_posts/druid-26-sneak-peek-window-functions.markdown

 GROUP BY ()
 ```

-which shows data is from more than 3 years (2017-2020).
+which shows that the data is from more than 3 years (2017-2020).

 This is why I chose monthly time partitions - given the small size of the sample, yearly would also work well.